Skip to main content

 Loretta DiPietro (GW MISPH, Exercise & Nutrition Sciences)

-Dr. Lori DiPietro has recognized that many of today's critical public health problems can be addressed, at least partly, through improved nutrition and physical activity, and has built bridges between population-based public health and the clinical and physiological domains of exercise science.
+Dr. Loretta DiPietro has recognized that many of today's critical public health problems can be addressed, at least partly, through improved nutrition and physical activity, and has built bridges between population-based public health and the clinical and physiological domains of exercise science.
 An accomplished and widely published researcher with particular interest in the role of physical activity in the health of older adults, she has been awarded grants from the National Institute on Aging and the American Cancer Society, and has lectured at medical schools, public health schools, and other organizations around the world.
 Dr. DiPietro joined GW SPH in 2008 from Yale University School of Medicine, where she was associate professor of epidemiology and public health and a fellow at the John B. Pierce Laboratory, which studies how biological systems interact with the built environment and their influence on health.

 N. Maritza Dowling (GW Nursing)